National livestock show relocates to Tulsa, bringing $2.5 million economic impact

 “This is the first new event we have signed for 2020, so it represents a shift in the right direction for tourism,” said Ray Hoyt, president of Tulsa Regional Tourism, in a prepared statement.
 “Everyone is looking for some good news, and the $2.5 million in total estimated economic impact from this show is definitely good news.
 With our community’s health at the forefront of our planning, we look forward to safely welcoming event participants and attendees for this show in July.”

-The American Angus Association announced the event’s move from Harrisburg, Pennsylvania, to Tulsa in a press release Monday.
-The stock show, which will be July 19-25, left Pennsylvania because of the state’s COVID-19 guidelines, according to the press release.
+The American Angus Association announced the event’s move to Tulsa in a press release Monday.
+The show left Pennsylvania because of the state’s COVID-19 guidelines, according to the press release.
+Pennsylvania has reported more than 4,500 COVID-19 deaths and more than 63,000 cases.

 “Expo Square is ready to welcome events, while providing a safe and clean show environment,” said Tulsa County Commissioner Karen Keith in a prepared statement. “… Being centrally located and having tremendous facilities has positioned Expo Square to quickly adapt and be part of the show’s solution in 2020.”